Natural resources of Kosovo: Water

 Kosovo can secure around 131 million m^{3} of water per year from its underground water and river flows.

 Kosovo possesses relatively low reserves of water as compared to its needs.
 The per capita water per year in Kosovo is estimated to be at 1,600 m3/s.
-The average annual water flow in Kosovo is calculated to be approximately 3.8 x 109 or 121.2 m3/s.
+The average annual water flow in Kosovo is calculated to be approximately 3.8 billion or 121.2 m3/s.
 Total accumulated volume of water in current accumulation points is 569.69 million m3.
 Apart from having insufficient water resources to meet its people's and economy's needs, Kosovo is also characterized by an unequal distribution of water across its surface.
 Hydropower is only modestly used, due to its low potential.
 Water resources are mostly located in the western part, as opposed to the East and South East which have smaller reserves but larger needs for water.

 There is lack of research regarding groundwater reserves in Kosovo.
 Groundwater reserves in Kosovo are mainly located in different formations of rocks.
 Although these reserves have a high importance for drinking water needs as well as agriculture and industry, they are mainly used through private wells.
-In the area of the White Drin river basin there are several groundwater accumulations, which have a total area of 998 km2, usable volume of 271×106 m3 and an estimated total capacity of 511×106 m3.
+In the area of the White Drin river basin there are several groundwater accumulations, which have a total area of 998 km2, usable volume of 271 million m3 and an estimated total capacity of 511 million m3.

 Lakes

 In Kosovo, there are only few natural lakes.
-Among its artificial lakes are: Radonjićko Lake, Gazivoda Lake, Batlava, Prilepnica Lake and Badovci, which have the following characteristics:
+Among its artificial lakes are: Radoniq, Gazivoda, Batllava, Përlepnicë and Badovc, which have the following characteristics: